spdx/using/docs/diffs-from-previous-editions.md

 The type of SpecVersion is changed from a simple string without constraints to a SemVer string which must follow the [Semantic Versioning format](https://semver.org/).

 This adds a constraint where a patch version is required.
-Previous usage of the SpecVersiononly included the major and minor version.
+Previous usage of the SpecVersion only included the major and minor version.

 ##### Translating from 2.3 to 3.0